maRce10/marce10.github.com/_posts/2017-06-06-Individual_sound_files_for_each_selection.md

 date: 06-06-2017
 ---

 A friend of mine wants to "create individual sound files for each selection" in a selection table.
-This is a good opportunity to show how to a create a function that works iteratively on signals in a selection table (like most [warbleR](https://cran.r-project.org/package=warbleR) functions).
+This is a good opportunity to show how to create a function that works iteratively on signals in a selection table (like most [warbleR]((https://cran.r-project.org/package=warbleR) functions).

 It takes 3 main steps: